Vkumar-sys/Promotional-Campaign-Analysis/README.md

   (Contains the Business SQL queries that needs to be answered)

-🔗 NovyPro Portfolio Link 🔗 (To Navigate through the dashboard)
+🔗 NovyPro Portfolio Link 🔗 (To Navigate and interact through the Dashboard)

     ⬇ ⬇ ⬇ ⬇ ⬇ ⬇ ⬇ ⬇ ⬇ ⬇ ⬇
     https://www.novypro.com/profile_projects/vikaskumar-2